kubbur/unrepie/README.md

 # unrepie
-cli interface for managing an unraid server through rpi
+cli interface for managing an unraid server through rpi via a relay hat